fahadyaseen001/locationgrabber/README.md

 Open Stickersmasher file & run the react native expo cli using command : npm run start

+Your MongoDb cluster should be in active state.

 # Important Note

 Change the endpoint path url according to your own ipv4 address as it may introduce axios network error if u you don't ( Both local host and the emulator/device should be running on the same network)